 Facewash can leave your skin dry as time passes - it is important to not overwhelm your skin.
 Try and stay away from oily moisturizers that clog the pores – this can worsen a pimple breakout.

 Opt for lighter hydrating products, which are "non-comedogenic" or non-acne forming.
-Sunscreens also come in matte form, which prevent product pile up, but still provide adequate sun protection.
+Sunscreens also come in matte form, which prevents product pile up, but still provide adequate sun protection.

-Newer studies show a direct correlation between what we eat, how it is metabolized, and how our lifestyle choices will impact acne.
+Newer studies show a direct correlation between our diet, metabolism, and how our lifestyle choices can impact acne.

-Since it has a hormonal aspect, it will always be affected by diet and metabolism.
-Adult acne is completely hormonal, and dependant to a great deal on lifestyle.
-Correction of PCOS (polycistic ovarian syndrome) is critical – it is often a major cause of acne in adults.
+Since acne has a hormonal aspect, it will always be affected by diet and metabolism.
+Adult acne is completely hormonal and dependant to a great deal on lifestyle.
+Correction of PCOS (Polycistic Ovarian Syndrome), a hormonal disorder, is critical and is often a major cause of acne in adults.

 Diet control and exercise will also help.
 If your condition doesn’t settle down through this treatment, it is imperative to do a hormonal check for imbalance (if you’re a woman), especially if it is associated with irregular menses, facial hair, or obesity.

-- Severe cystic acne requires longer courses of antibiotics and / or oral retinoids.It may also need procedures like drainage of cysts, steroid injections in the cyst or surgery for revision of scars
+- Procedures: drainage of cysts, steroid injections in the cyst or surgery for revision of scars.

-Procedures like chemical peels, lasers, and lights can always be used in addition at any stage of acne, to improve the treatment.
-It’s important to note that you should never self-medicate – only take medical treatment for your skin or hair conditions that has been prescribed by a dermatologist.
+It’s important to note that you should never self-medicate – only take medical treatment for your skin or hair conditions that have been prescribed by a dermatologist.

-To better understand your condition and receive a personalized treatment plan, you can consult with a certified dermatologist right away, wherever you are, from your smartphone.
+To better understand your condition and receive a personalized treatment plan, you can consult with a certified dermatologist right away with Remedico.
+Wherever you are, from your smartphone!